chjj/compton/README.md

-This is a fork of [Compton](https://github.com/chjj/compton) that adds window transitions and graphical bugs!
+This is a fork of [Compton](https://github.com/chjj/compton) that add window transitions and graphical bugs!